THE STORY OF PLAUDERE

 Challenges and My Approach

-Of course, from the first to the fourth prototype, I had to spend a lot of my personal time to understand problems, issues, and find solutions.
-I can mention a few challenges.
+From the first to the fourth prototype, I had to spend a lot of my personal time understanding and solving problems.
+I can mention a few of the key challenges.
 For example, an SPA, if not managed well, can make the website slow.
 The server-side JavaScript code using Node.js and the Express framework is very open, which can lead to inefficient programming.
 In later prototypes, I started to create reusable parts of the code to avoid repeating myself.
 I made the server prepare the HTML pages as much as possible to reduce the work for the client-side JavaScript.

-I know that using web frameworks like Bootstrap (for the look of the website) or React and Next.js would have made my life easier.
+I know that using web frameworks like Bootstrap or React and Next.js would have made my life easier.
 These frameworks help build websites with fewer steps but have a more complex structure, as they need a compiler and can slow down the website because of pre-loaded libraries.
 I looked at what is used for web development today, and I decided to build the website on my own using pure HTML, CSS, and JavaScript for the frontend and Node.js and Express for the backend.
 My main goal was to learn the basics of web development and to control the website with as few libraries and external tools as possible.
-This is a difficult goal to reach today, but this exercise helped me decide if a library or a third-party API was really needed or if I could do it with some extra JavaScript.
+This is a difficult goal to reach today, but the exercise helped me decide if a library or a third-party API was truly necessary or if I could do it with some extra JavaScript.
 In the future, I plan to use more modern tools, but step by step, this is a starting prototype, and it will only use more advanced solutions if needed to improve the experience.

 The streaming tests also taught me many lessons.
 For a shared streaming session, the website's interface and background tasks must be flexible enough for different streamers.
-However, adding features like a "ladder" to join another stream in real-time was very difficult.
-I included it in the first three prototypes but removed it from the fourth one.
+However, adding features like a 'ladder' to join another stream in real-time was very difficult.
+I included it in the first three prototypes but removed it from the fourth, until I could find a way to create a working two-streamer 'ladder' approach.
 I decided to focus on building a stronger foundation for sending and receiving streams and avoiding errors when switching between streamers.
 I also added the ability to combine the stream with video from a camera or a video file, which gives the streamer more options.
 I am sure that in future versions, I will look again at the streaming technology to expand the functionality and make the stream feel more like a theatre show than a simple stream through a website.

 Conclusion

-In this post, you have been able to understand the ideas and the work behind Plaudere.
-I am very happy with this fourth website prototype, which has changed the concept of a simple live-streaming website.
-This website can now be described as a mix of a blog and a streaming platform, allowing people to create spaces and posts, and use those spaces to interact with an audience through a live show, with more and more features coming soon.
+In this post, you've learned about the ideas and work behind Plaudere.
+I'm very happy with this fourth website prototype, which has expanded the concept beyond a simple live-streaming website.
+Plaudere can now be described as a mix of a blog and a streaming platform, allowing people to create spaces and posts and use them to interact with an audience through a live show, with more features coming soon.

-Let us see what is next for Plaudere.
+Let's see what's next for Plaudere.
 I hope this post has helped you understand the idea and the first steps of its development.

 Joe Esteves